logux/docs/3-concepts/5-subscription.md

 ## `useSubscription`

 The best way to use subscriptions is `useSubscription` React hook.
-This hook automatically subscribes during component render and unsubscribe when component will be unmounted.
+This hook automatically subscribes during component render and unsubscribe when a component is unmounted.
 For instance, when you will render some page, this page will automatically request that data from the server.

 `useSubscription` returns `true` during the downloading current state.
 You should show some loader at that moment.